nestorcolt/app_test/README.md

 Requires [ROOT] privileges to run.

-Locate the root folder of the project un the user directory
+Locate the root folder of the project in the user directory

 ```sh
 mv /my_project_path/CMP_APPLICATION /home/$USER/